Arvinth-Krishna/Reco-PC-Server/README.md

 ## Credits:  [↟](https://github.com/Arvinth-Krishna/Reco-PC-Server#quick-jumps)

-* [CedArctic](https://github.com/CedArctic) and all contributors for creating [Chimera](https://github.com/CedArctic/Chimera) which is modified and improved and now it act as a server(PC controller) for Reco-Discord PC Remote Controller app.
+* [CedArctic](https://github.com/CedArctic) and all contributors for creating [Chimera](https://github.com/CedArctic/Chimera) which is modified and improved.
+And now it act as a server(PC controller) for Reco-Discord PC Remote Controller app.

 ## Contributors:  [↟](https://github.com/Arvinth-Krishna/Reco-PC-Server#quick-jumps)